simolus3/drift/docs/pages/docs/Using SQL/moor_files.md

 sql.
 We support regular variables (`?`), explicitly indexed variables (`?123`) and colon-named variables (`:id`).
 We don't support variables declared with @ or $.
 The compiler will attempt to infer the variable's type by looking at its context.
-This lets moor generate typesafe apis for your queries, the variables will be written as parameters to your method.
+This lets drift generate typesafe apis for your queries, the variables will be written as parameters to your method.

 When it's ambiguous, the analyzer might be unable to resolve the type of